 “Let us consider how we may spur one another on toward love and good deeds.”

-At the 13 October 1969 meeting of the National Board of Directors, NSUSD1812, the State of Virginia was declared an unorganized state, and at that time, Henrietta Ramos Anderson (Mrs. Robert R. Anderson – was appointed Organizing President of the Virginia State Society.
+At the 13 October 1969 meeting of the National Board of Directors, N.S.U.S.D. of 1812, the State of Virginia was declared an unorganized state, and at that time, Henrietta Ramos Anderson (Mrs. Robert R. Anderson – was appointed Organizing President of the Virginia State Society).

-The organizational meeting of the Virginia State Society was held at National Headquarters on 14 October 1969.
-The Virginia State Society officers were installed by President National Maud Callaway Hays (Mrs. Cecil Theodore Hays).
+The organizational meeting of the Virginia Society was held at National Headquarters on 14 October 1969.
+The Virginia Society Officers were installed by President National Maud Callaway Hays (Mrs. Cecil Theodore Hays).
 Eighteen members were assigned state numbers 1-18.

-The Virginia State Society charter, dated 11 April 1970, was issued by President National Maud Callaway Hays.
+The Virginia Society Charter, dated 11 April 1970, was issued by President National Maud Callaway Hays.
 Forty charter members were assigned State numbers 1-40.
-Three of the forty charter members still belong to the Virginia State Society.
+Three of the forty charter members still belong to the State of Virginia Society.

 31 July, 2009 Shenandoah Valley Chapter was organized and disbanded in 2016.